jbfiche/Python_basic_instrumentation/README.md

 Celesta : Folder that contains current development regarding the control of the Celesta Engine Light (Lumencor).

 One of the files was created by Bogdan Bintu to control their Celesta through a RG45 cable, it is called "celesta.py".
 It was used as a base to control our own.
-The code called "control_celesta.py" will be used to modulate the lasers in sync with the camera ORCA Flash 4.0.
+The code called "control_celesta.py" will be used to modulate the lasers in sync with the camera ORCA Flash 4.0 (Hamamatsu) and the filter wheel Lambda 10-3 (Sutter Instruments).